Yo! Stop poisoning the planet, Tiffany & Co! Today I found 47 LEADED items for sale on Tiffany’s website. It’s 2020! #KnowBetterDoBetter

 Part #1 of “The Problem” — manufacturing

-From one of my Leaded crystal posts linked above: “My concern for Leaded crystal goes beyond the potential issue of impacts within your home.
+From one of my Leaded crystal articles linked above: “My concern for Leaded crystal goes beyond the potential issue of impacts within your home.
 There are also significant overarching environmental concerns for the manufacturing of Leaded crystal – a process which (by virtue of the mining, refining, and processing of Lead) can poison both the workers creating these products, and “the planet” (i.e. our habitat).”

 Part #2 of “The Problem” — household use (as intended)

-• EXPOSURE HAZARD: Leaded crystal food-use products (glasses, decanters, platers, drink mixers) can (and often do) expose the user to a dangerous level of bioavailable Lead, regardless of what regulatory loopholes there are for products manufactured by the crystal industry (and irrespective of the double-speak the Lead crystal industry uses to try to convince customers it is safe to use crystal items for food use purposes… because, for example, the wine flows “over the crystal matrix” blah, blah, blah – total B.S. / nonsense!)
+- EXPOSURE HAZARD: Leaded crystal food-use products (glasses, decanters, platers, drink mixers) can (and often do) expose the user to a dangerous level of bioavailable Lead, regardless of what regulatory loopholes there are for products manufactured by the crystal industry (and irrespective of the double-speak the Lead crystal industry uses to try to convince customers it is safe to use crystal items for food use purposes… because, for example, the wine flows “over the crystal matrix” blah, blah, blah – total B.S./ nonsense)!

 One final thought: Let’s (together) put pressure on Tiffany & Co. to remove ALL Leaded items from ALL Tiffany stores.
 Consumers have power.
 Let’s wield that power to prevent future generations (and the planet) from being poisoned by this industry giant.
 If Tiffany & Co. gets all the Lead out of their products, perhaps other companies will follow suit.